aliseyfi/InformationRetrieval/README.md

 Carries out entire process of Information Retrieval including document/query addition, analysis, and scoring

-- features: List of Feature objects used for analysis and scoring
+- features: list of Feature objects used for analysis and scoring

-- queries: List of Query objects used for analysis and scoring
+- queries: list of Query objects used for analysis and scoring

-- documents: List of Document objects used for analysis and scoring
+- documents: list of Document objects used for analysis and scoring

 # Score